bwgartner/datasciencecoursera/gettingandcleaningdata/assignment1/README.md

 The [actual data set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from the study can be found here.

-While invaluable in it's raw form, it becomes more useful if merged, converged and manipulated towards becoming a [tidy data set](http://vita.had.co.nz/papers/tidy-data.pdf) to be shared for further review and analysis.
+While invaluable in it's raw form, it becomes more useful if merged, converged, manipulated, and somewhat analyzed towards becoming a [tidy data set](http://vita.had.co.nz/papers/tidy-data.pdf) to be shared for further review and analysis.

 This repository contains the following artifacts: